Welcome To Historic, Friendly Houlton Maine!

 The Meduxnkeag River, crossed by two vehicle bridges, and an arced walking one meanders through the downtown community of this Southern Aroostook / Northern Maine township.
 Pearce Brook, lB Stream, it's not just the Meduxnekeag River winding in and around Houlton Maine.
 The forests and highlands of Maine give way to the level to rolling high test agricultural fields of "The County" here.
 Aroostook County's WAGM channel 8 television station has call letters to remind us all Aroostook is "The Garden Of Maine".
 More about Houlton ME weather, climate, topography.

 Houlton ME is the birthplace of Samantha Smith, a goodwill ambassador as a child during the Cold War.

 The town plays host to the annual Houlton Agricultural State Fair. and state of Maine soap box derby race on its own specially engineered man made hill.
 Both events and more held at Community Park year round.
 There is a modern Houlton Regional Hospital, elderly nursing home care facilities for assisted living on all the levels.

 Learn more about Houlton Maine, Cary Library, where to search for a job, anything in the links below.
 The Rotary Club meets Monday at noon at Watson Hall in the Episcopal church.
-The Elks and Mason groups are active to and have their own historic lodge buildings.
+The Elk, American Legion and Mason groups are active too!
+All have their own historic lodge buildings.

 Located on the US-Canadian border, Houlton Maine is served by two runways, one over 5,000' long at KHUL at Houlton International Airport.